Manufacturing Industry Group Contacts

 their business continuity.

-We leverage our deep cross-class claims experience for manufacturers
+We leverage our deep cross-class claims experience for manufacturers and have

 run many claims workshops for clients: running loss scenarios and guiding them through the optimum response to accidents, strengthening their defensibility to claims, minimising recurrence and satisfying regulatory obligations.